 Our Hanoi Itinerary Commences on A Friday Evening

-The Pullman Hanoi is approximately 25 miles from Hanoi’s International Airport.
+We chose to stay at the Pullman Hanoi which is approximately 25 miles from Hanoi’s International Airport.

 There are various ways of getting to the hotel.